-Arguably the most famous tourist attraction in Fujian province, these magnificent buildings are still a little removed from the tourist trail of China compared to the larger cities, and the attractions of Guilin or Yangshuo.
-This article will give you all the information you need to make the perfect trip to this UNESCO World Heritage site.
+Arguably the most famous tourist attraction in Fujian province, these magnificent buildings are still a little removed from the tourist trail of China compared to the larger cities, and the attractions of Guilin or Xi’an.
+This article will give you all the information you need to make the perfect trip to the UNESCO World Heritage site of the Tulou Roundhouses!

 The roundhouses of the Hakka people in Fujian province are large round and square buildings built between the 13th and 20th centuries.
+Seen the new Mulan movie?
+These are those exact houses!
 The Fujian Tulou, in particular those of the Yongding region, are the most representative and best preserved examples of the Tulou of the mountainous regions of South-Eastern China.
 The Yongding Tulou also houses the largest building in the province.

 How to Get There